-Note that after The Merge a minimum of two clients are required to run an Ethereum node.
-These are an execution client and a consensus client.
-This page will show how to install, configure and connect these two clients to form an Ethereum node.
+Note that after The Merge, two clients are required to run an Ethereum node; an execution layer (EL) client and a consensus layer (CL) client.
+This page will show how to install, configure and connect these two clients to run an Ethereum node.

 You should understand what an Ethereum node is and why you might want to run a client.
 This is covered in Nodes and clients.

 If you're new to the topic of running a node, or looking for a less technical path, we recommend first checking out our user-friendly introduction on running an Ethereum node.

 The first step in spinning up your node is choosing your approach.
 Based on requirements and various possibilities, you must select the client implementation (of both execution and consensus clients), the environment (hardware, system), and the parameters for client settings.

 This page will guide you through these decisions and help you find the most suitable way to run your Ethereum instance.

 Ethereum clients are able to run on consumer grade computers and don't require any special hardware, like mining machines for example.
 Therefore, you have various options for deploying the node based on your needs.
 To simplify, let's think about running a node on both a local physical machine and a cloud server:

 - Providers offer high server uptime and static public IP addresses

 - Getting dedicated or virtual server can be more comfortable than building your own